souryacs/COSPEDBTree/README.md

                       1 - sum of extra taxa (XT) with respect to individual input trees (default) 2 - product of branch count and excess taxa 3 - product of Accumulated rank and excess taxa.

 -w, --weighttaxa

                     This boolean option (default TRUE) is used to assign fractional or weighted frequency measures for individual relations r1 to r4 instead of earlier defined static freqency of 1 for a satisfied relation.
-                    User is adviced to keep this option to use dynamic frequency value.
+                    User is adviced to keep this option to use dynamic (weighted) frequency value.

 Example of a command (followed for the results published in the manuscript)

-./COSPEDBTree -I source_tree_input.txt -p1 -b > out.txt
+./COSPEDBTree -I source_tree_input.txt -p1 > out.txt

 command descriptions: